rahulbansal16/browser-gpt/README.md

 # browser-gpt
 This Repo is for the source code of en extension.
-That can find business leads in 1 click.
+That can automate browser tasks.

+Roadmap
+1. Make it efficient to scrape leads on Google maps, websites etc.
+2. Make it efficient to do more generic task like given this person, Find information from all the social channels etc and create a summary.

 Demo video https://youtu.be/8kedtP6nNgQ